-The Company entered into a Company Secretarial Services Agreement dated 26 September 2018 appointing Link Company Matters Limited ('Company Matters') as Company Secretary to provide the company secretarial functions required by the Companies Act.
+The Company entered into a Company Secretarial Services Agreement dated 26 September 2018 appointing MUFG Corporate Governance Limited (previously named Link Company Matters Limited) as Company Secretary to provide the company secretarial functions required by the Companies Act.

 Following the initial period of 12 months the Company Secretarial Agreement automatically renewed, and continues to renew, for successive periods of 12 months unless or until terminated by either party at the end of any successive 12-month period, provided written notice is given to the other party at least six months prior to the end of such successive 12-month period.